glic3rinu/passlib/docs/password_hash_api.rst

     Specifying values above this will generally result in a warning, and ``max_rounds`` will be used instead.

+.. attribute:: rounds_cost

+    Specifies how the rounds value affects the amount of time taken.
+    Currently used values are:

+    ``r`` - time taken scales linearly with rounds value ``2**r`` - time taken scales exponentially with rounds value

 For schemes which support a salt, the following attributes are usually exposed: